-An asylum seeker's journey between countries can be long and harrowing.
+An asylum seeker's journey between countries can be long and dangerous.

-Countries in Africa, Europe and Asia have many land borders.
+Countries in Africa, the Middle East, Europe and Asia have many land borders.
 This means that people can walk or drive to a neighbouring country.
-Sometimes borders are made by rivers or mountains ranges.
-Rivers and/ or mountain ranges often create a natural border.
-Australia, unlike many other countries, has no land borders.
-Oceans surround the country.
+Sometimes rivers and/ or mountain ranges create a natural border.
+Australia, unlike many other countries, has no land borders and is surrounded by oceans.

 The UNHCR works with countries (such as Australia, Canada and the United Kingdom) that have resettlement protection programs in place to find suitable protection solutions for refugees.

-When people arrive in Australia as refugees the process of applying for protection has usually been initiated in a country of first asylum (offshore).
-When a person’s refugee protection application is processed offshore they are usually provided with a flight and arrive in Australia by plane.
+When people arrive in Australia as refugees, the process of applying for and being granted protection has usually been initiated in a country of first asylum (offshore).
+When a person’s refugee visa has been granted and they have been offered resettlement, they are usually given a flight and arrive in Australia by plane.

-The majority of refugees are not aware that they may be eligible to apply for resettlement in a third country.
+The majority of refugees in the world are unaware that they may be eligible to apply for resettlement in a third country.
 If they do know about resettlement, it is often difficult for them to access resettlement officers, to find official papers that prove their identities, or to obtain the official forms on which they must apply.

 When people are desperate to escape a conflict situation, many will do anything to find safety.
-Some people resort to paying for help.
+Some people resort to paying someone else to help them.